foozyerdooz/alexa-skill-simple-py-phrase/README.md

 12. **Build** the model.
 13. Compare the JSON from the **JSON Editor** with the contens of the file in this project *SimplePhrase.json*.
 It should match if you have followed the instructions

+### Lambda Function

+The contents of the *GetRandomQuote.py* file need to be pasted into a new python AWS Lambda function in your AWS account.
+Use the AWS Cloud9 IDE,